SystemsGenetics/AnnoTater/README.md

 ## Quick Start

 1. Download databases.
-EnTAPnf must have available the databases.
+AnnoTater must have available the databases.
 These can take quite a while to download and can consume large amounts of storage.
 Use the bash scripts in the `scripts` folder to retrieve and index the databases prior to using this workflow.

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.10.3`)